mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Security considerations:
 : MLS is an encrypted messaging layer designed to be transmitted over arbitrary lower layer protocols.
-The security considerations in this document (RFC XXXX) also apply.
+The security considerations in this document (RFC 9420) also apply.

 Interoperability considerations:
 : N/A

 Published specification:
-: RFC XXXX
+: RFC 9420

 Applications that use this media type:
 : MLS-based messaging applications